-Clock Systems and their Distribution Figure 10 presents the principal clock systems in the Atmel®AVR® and their distribution.
+Clock Systems and their Distribution

+Figure 11 presents the principal clock systems in the AVR and their distribution.
 All of the clocks need not be active at a given time.
-In order to reduce power consumption, the clocks to modules not being used can be halted by using different sleep modes, as described in "Power Management and Sleep Modes" on page 33.
-The clock systems are detailed Figure 10.
+In order to reduce power consumption, the clocks to modules not being used can be halted by using different sleep modes, as described in "Power Management and Sleep Modes" on page 32.
+The clock systems are detailed Figure 11.

-Figure 10.
+Figure 11.
 Clock Distribution

-- CPU Clock clkCPU The CPU clock is routed to parts of the system concerned with operation of the AVR core.
-Examples of such modules are the General Purpose Register File, the Status Register and the Data memory holding the Stack Pointer.
-Halting the CPU clock inhibits the core from performing general operations and calculations. - I/O Clock clkI/O The I/O clock is used by the majority of the I/O modules, like Timer/Counters, SPI, and USART.
+CPU Clock - clkCPU

+The CPU clock is routed to parts of the system concerned with operation of the AVR core.
+Examples of such modules are the General Purpose Register File, the Status Register and the data memory holding the Stack Pointer.
+Halting the CPU clock inhibits the core from performing general operations and calculations.

+I/O Clock - clkI/O

+The I/O clock is used by the majority of the I/O modules, like Timer/Counters, SPI, and USART.
 The I/O clock is also used by the External Interrupt module, but note that some external interrupts are detected by asynchronous logic, allowing such interrupts to be detected even if the I/O clock is halted.
 Also note that address recognition in the TWI module is carried out asynchronously when clkI/O is halted, enabling TWI address reception in all sleep modes.

-Flash Clock - clkFLASH The Flash clock controls operation of the Flash interface.
+Flash Clock - clkFLASH

+The Flash clock controls operation of the Flash interface.
 The Flash clock is usually active simultaneously with the CPU clock.

-- Asynchronous Timer Clock - clkASY The Asynchronous Timer clock allows the Asynchronous Timer/Counter to be clocked directly from an external 32kHz clock crystal.
+Asynchronous Timer Clock - clkASY

+The Asynchronous Timer clock allows the Asynchronous Timer/Counter to be clocked directly from an external 32 kHz clock crystal.
 The dedicated clock domain allows using this Timer/Counter as a real-time counter even when the device is in sleep mode.

-The Asynchronous Timer/Counter uses the same XTAL pins as the CPU main clock but requires a CPU main clock frequency of more than four times the Oscillator frequency.
-Thus, asynchronous operation is only available while the chip is clocked on the Internal Oscillator. - ADC Clock clkADC The ADC is provided with a dedicated clock domain.
+ADC Clock - clkADC

+The ADC is provided with a dedicated clock domain.
 This allows halting the CPU and I/O clocks in order to reduce noise generated by digital circuitry.
+This gives more accurate ADC conversion results.

+Clock Sources

-This gives more accurate ADC conversion results. - Clock Sources The device has the following clock source options, selectable by Flash Fuse Bits as shown below.
+The device has the following clock source options, selectable by Flash Fuse bits as shown below.
 The clock from the selected source is input to the AVR clock generator, and routed to the appropriate modules.